-- Non-RAID A physical disk that was configured by a non-PERC S140. - Ready Contains no stored data but has PERC S140 configuration information. - (i) NOTE: Physical disks that are online cannot be converted to Non-RAID or RAID capable disks. - 1.
+- Non-RAID A physical disk that was configured by a non-PERC S140. - Ready Contains no stored data but has PERC S140 configuration information. - i NOTE: Physical disks that are online cannot be converted to Non-RAID or RAID capable disks. - 1.
 Enter the BIOS configuration utility.
-See Entering the BIOS configuration utility on page 21. - 2.
+See Entering the BIOS configuration utility. - 2.
 In the Main Menu field use the arrow keys to select the Initialize Physical Disks option. - 3.
 Press Enter.